Bosch Compress Heat Pump Hot Water Tank

 - Sydney - Seven Hills, NSW 2147

 - Melbourne - Dandenong South, Victoria 3175

 - Adelaide - Dudley Park, SA 5008

 - Perth - Maddington, WA 61009

-Pick Up - You, your plumber, or your courier can pick the goods up from the above locations.
+Pick Up From Warehouse - You, your plumber, or your courier can pick the goods up from the above locations.
 The heat pump can be transported on its side if needed.
 Please note the packaged unit weighs 128kg and is 2m x 0.7m x 0.7m in size.

-Delivery - We can deliver the goods to anywhere in Australia & New Zealand.
-Simply choose the 'delivered to site' option in the drop down menu at the top of this page.
-This can be your workplace address (if suitable to receive an item on a pallet), your plumber or electrician's business address.
+Delivery To A Business Address - We can deliver the goods to anywhere in Australia provided it is a business address.
+Simply choose the 'Delivered To Business Address' option in the drop down menu at the top of this page.
+This can be your workplace address (if suitable to receive an item on a pallet), your plumber or electrician's business address, or similar.

 How to Find a Heat Pump Installer